Advertisement

 The audience never meets the title character in POTUS, Selina Fillinger’s farcical take on political incompetence, now running at the Arden Theatre.
 They do become acquainted, however, with the characters who compose the play’s subtitle: the “seven women trying to keep him alive.”

 Over the course of two hours, this motley crew tries to hide from everyone that one of them might have killed the leader of the free world.
-Other reservations come to light that might be equally damning: that he fathered a child outside of his marriage; that he plans to pardon a family member still very much engaged in a criminal syndicate; and that most of the time, he seems to have no idea what he’s actually doing.
+Other reservations come to light that might be equally damning: that he fathered a child outside of his marriage, that he plans to pardon a family member still very much engaged in a criminal syndicate, and that most of the time, he seems to have no idea what he’s actually doing.

 Still stereotyping women

 Fillinger’s raucous comedy, which debuted on Broadway in 2022, makes a canny choice for election-year programming—especially in a race where a staggeringly qualified woman finds herself running against, to borrow another term from the work’s full title, a dumbass.
-Yet the Arden’s production, directed by Jennifer Childs, struggles to settle into a satisfying comic rhythm, and the lack of laughs makes the entire enterprise look less appealing by comparison.
+Yet the Arden’s production, directed by Jennifer Childs, struggles to settle into a satisfying comedic rhythm, and the lack of laughs makes the entire enterprise look less appealing by comparison.

 For a play that wears its feminist ideals on its sleeve, Fillinger too often defaults to tired stereotypes about women.
 The characters don’t rise above depictions of the put-upon wife, the ditzy mistress, and the unfulfilled professional who puts her career above all else.
 With the exception of Johnson, who finds genuine humor in some desperately unfunny writing, the performances don’t transcend the material either.